 Obtaining a Divorce in St. Louis

-If both parties are in agreement that the marriage is indeed irretrievably broken, the judge presiding over the proceedings will accept that as grounds and grant the petition.
-If the other spouse disagrees, the petitioner may be asked to provide proof that the marriage has been irretrievably broken and there is no chance of reconciliation between the two parties.
+If both parties agree that the marriage is indeed irretrievably broken, the judge presiding over the proceedings will accept that as grounds and grant the petition.
+If the other spouse disagrees, the petitioner may be asked to prove that the marriage has been irretrievably broken, and there is no chance of reconciliation between the two parties.
 In this case, the petitioner can present evidence of any of the following circumstances: